The Ultimate Reading List

 Those books will lead you to a better comprehension of how the universe works.
 There are no excuses in 2019 for not knowing about quantum physics.
 Get to know the fabric of the universe, how about that, that’s a good start.
 Get to know the lost world, the one before something catastrophic happened at the end of the younger dryas period.
 Get to the know the mystery life.
 Get to know the psychology of the women, the men, the kids, the elders.
 Get to know about the animal kingdom and inter-species communication.

 Ever heard about remote-viewing and astral projection?
 Maybe now is the time to get to know those things.

-We recommend reading them in this precise order, with this reading method: Take seven books.
+I recommend reading them in this precise order, with this reading method: Take seven books.
 Start the seven of them at the same time.
 Read the first one until you loose focus, which is generally when you have to re-read a sentence you just read.
 So maybe 2-3 pages.
 Then jump to the next book.
 Repeat the cycle until you have enough.
 You can read a book a day for hundred days straight in this way.

 The reading method that the schooling taught you, the one that you have to take one book, read from A to Z, then jump to the next one is absurd.
 No one has that type of attention span.
 For dumb people, the 99%, me included, we got to take break.
-So we recommend the method mentioned above and intersperse with push-ups, once in a while.
+So I recommend the method mentioned above and intersperse with push-ups, once in a while.

 With love and compassion,

 Die Wise: A manifesto for Sanity and Soul – Stephen Jenkinson.
 This is one of the best book that I have ever read.
 You need to read it today.
 This book is very special.
 This is the book that I give the most as a gift.